Masahiro Matsuoka: Music career

-As an actor
+Acting career

 Matsuoka has had parts in over 20 dramas.
+His acting debut was in the 1990 drama Aishiteru!
+Sensei.
 His first lead role was in Psychometrer Eiji, a 1997 mystery science fiction drama.
 In 2008 he starred a comedy series Yasuko to Kenji, based on a comical manga by artist Aruko.

 Endorsements

-Matsuoka has endorsed many various brands with the band Tokio and by himself.
+Matsuoka has endorsed many brands with the band Tokio and by himself.
 With Tokio, he has endorsed among others Microsoft's Xbox 360 and Eneos, a brand for Nippon Oil.